Prince William Gives Moving Speech to Military Heroes

 Prince William himself is training to be a search and rescue helicopter pilot with the RAF.
 Younger brother Harry served in Afghanistan in 2007.

 One of the soldiers honored was Royal Marine Ben McBean, who lost an arm and a leg after stepping on a landmine in Afghanistan last year.
-He returned home with Harry, who called the Marine, a “true hero.”Filed under British Royals
+He returned home with Harry, who called the Marine, a “true hero.”Filed under The United Kingdom

-Tagged Awards, Military, Prince Harry, The Duke of Cambridge.
+Tagged Awards, Military, Prince Harry of Wales, The Duke of Cambridge.